anuprulez/ml-jupyter-notebook/README.md

-# Docker container for Machine learning and deep learning in JupyterLab
+# Customized Docker container for an accessible infrastructure for artificial intelligence

 ## Steps to run: